ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._06_Overfitting,_Regularization,_and_Information_Criteria.md

 ```

 ```
+##
+## Computed from 4000 by 17 log-likelihood matrix
+##
+##          Estimate  SE
+## elpd_loo      4.3 1.9
+## p_loo         1.4 0.3
+## looic        -8.6 3.7
+## ------
-##  LOOIC   SE
+## Monte Carlo SE of elpd_loo is 0.0.
-##  -8.77 3.77
+##
+## All Pareto k estimates are good (k < 0.5).
+## See help('pareto-k-diagnostic') for details.
 ```

-For computing WAIC and LOO values, brms uses functions from the [loo package](https://cran.r-project.org/web/packages/loo/index.html).
-[This vignette](https://cran.r-project.org/web/packages/loo/vignettes/loo-example.html) is a fine place to learn more about the loo package and the LOO information criterion.
-Or you could dive a little deeper with [Aki Veharti's GPSS2017 workshop](https://www.youtube.com/watch?v=8_Su5Qo49Dg&t).
+The Pareto $k$ values are a useful model fit diagnostic tool, which we’ll discuss later.
+But for now, realize that brms uses functions from the [loo package](https://cran.r-project.org/web/packages/loo/index.html) to compute its WAIC and LOO values.
+In addition to the vignette, above, [this vignette](https://cran.r-project.org/web/packages/loo/vignettes/loo2-weights.html) demonstrates the LOO with these very same examples from McElreath's text.
+And if you'd like to dive a little deeper, check out [Aki Veharti's GPSS2017 workshop](https://www.youtube.com/watch?v=8_Su5Qo49Dg&t).

 #### 6.5.1.2.
 Comparing estimates.